Contributed by

 Respond promptly to questions and consider covering the following points:

-Keep a written record of any letters discussing the scoping of your request, because they may become evidence you wish to rely on later.
+Keep a written record of any correspondence discussing the scoping of your request, because they may become evidence you wish to rely on later

 When will I get a decision?